On Approximation of $2$D Persistence Modules by Interval-decomposables: Interval-decomposable replacement

 Finally, let us give an interpretation of Theorem~\ref{thm:rank} and Corollary~\ref{cor:dimvec}.
 The left-hand side

 of Equation~\eqref{eq:rank} in Theorem~\ref{thm:rank} and the left-hand side

-of Equation~\eqref{eq:dimvec} in Corollary~\ref{cor:dimvec} can be viewed as the rank invariant and the dimension vector of the interval-decomposable approximation respectively.
+of Equation~\eqref{eq:dimvec} in Corollary~\ref{cor:dimvec} can be viewed as the rank invariant and the dimension vector of the interval-decomposable replacement respectively.
 That is, the rank invariant (dimension vector, respectively) of $\aprxM{\ast}{M}$ can be defined by adding the rank invariants (dimension vectors, respectively) of its summands.
-With this, Theorem~\ref{thm:rank} and Corollary~\ref{cor:dimvec} simply states that the interval-decomposable approximation $\aprxM{\ast}{M}$ preserves the rank invariant and dimension vector of $M$.
-It is in this sense that we think of approximating $M$ by $\aprxM{\ast}{M}$.
+With this, Theorem~\ref{thm:rank} and Corollary~\ref{cor:dimvec} simply states that the interval-decomposable replacement $\aprxM{\ast}{M}$ preserves the rank invariant and dimension vector of $M$.
+It is in this sense that we think of replacing (or loosely speaking, approximating) $M$ by $\aprxM{\ast}{M}$.